At a glance

 Many graphic organizers create outlines for different types of papers.
 But if your child is using one that doesn’t, your child can arrange their notes to make one.
 Your child can even copy each note onto an index card and arrange them that way.
 The outline should tell the story (or make the case) from the beginning to the middle to the end.

 If your child is using a graphic organizer, it may include a template for this.
 You can also help your child do it on their own.
 (Be sure to ask if the teacher has given a rubric or a handout that describes the assignment.)

 For instance, there’s a common form that research papers take.
 The first paragraph contains a thesis statement, followed by an explanation of what’s coming next.

 The next three paragraphs support the statement by going into more detail and using quotes or facts.
 The last paragraph sums up the thesis and recaps the supporting details.

 Chunk #8: Write the draft.

 It can help to decide how your child will tackle the actual production of the paragraphs.
-Set a schedule where he can successfully get through the writing.
-For instance, he could write in half-hour increments with breaks in between.
-Or he could write one or two paragraphs at a time.
+Set a schedule where your child can successfully get through the writing.
+For instance, your child could write in half-hour increments with breaks in between.
+Or your child could write one or two paragraphs at a time.

 Go over the paper together to make sure it meets the criteria of the writing assignment.
-Help your child mark where he needs to make changes, add details or correct errors.
+Help your child mark where they need to make changes, add details, or correct errors.

 This is actually a three-part process, so you may choose to break it down into separate steps.
 If so, return to the overall timeline and factor that in.